 The projects were also required to include a robust educational component in their processes.

 "The Creative" by Simon Donovan and Ben Olmstead is a free standing, stainless steel sculpture.
-It will be installed in front of Boston Arts Academy.
+It was installed in front of Boston Arts Academy.
 The sculpture is a depiction of a young woman with her eyes closed and head tilted upward in an imagining gaze.
 The “head” is composed of dozens of laser-cut stainless-steel shapes.
 They are held apart to create a skin of perforated stainless steel.
 Each 5/16” thick plane is welded together in a stacking fashion by small rods that create a 1” distance between sheets.
 The effect is that of an ever-shifting nature as you move around the piece.
 You go from perceiving the appearance of clearly defined topographic planes to seeming almost invisible when looking straight-on from front or back.